Green Chile Chicken Pozole is a hearty, comforting soup based on a traditional Mexican dish.

 For the veggies, all but the avocado can be meal-prepped ahead of time.
 Just store them in small containers in the fridge (you can also prep the garnishes while the soup simmers).
 If you’re using homemade salsa verde, you can prepare it up to 3 days in advance (store in the refrigerator).

-To thinly slice the radishes, I use a mandolin (here’s an affiliate link for the one I use).
+To thinly slice the radishes, I use a mandolin (here’s the one I use).
 It’s a lot faster than trying to thinly slice them with a knife!

 Have a care when you slice the avocado.
 If you Google “avocado hand” you’ll know why.
 If you’re unsure of how to deal with these little beasties, I explain how I like to prep avocados in my Cutting-Board Guacamole recipe.